Asteroid Redirect Mission: Propulsion

-The spacecraft would be propelled by advanced solar electric propulsion (SEP) (possibly a Hall effect thruster, see Ion thruster).
+The spacecraft would be propelled by advanced solar electric propulsion (SEP) (possibly a Hall effect thruster, a type of ion thruster).
 Electricity would be provided by high efficiency UltraFlex-style solar panels (50 kW).

 The advanced ion engine uses 10% of the propellant required by equivalent chemical rockets, it can process three times the power of previous designs, and increase efficiency by 50%.
-It would use the Hall-effect, which provides low acceleration but can fire continuously for many years to thrust a large mass to high speed.
+It would use the Hall effect, which provides low acceleration but can fire continuously for many years to thrust a large mass to high speed.
 Hall effect thrusters trap electrons in a magnetic field and use them to ionize the onboard xenon gas propellant.
 The magnetic field also generates an electric field that accelerates the charged ions creating an exhaust plume of plasma that pushes the spacecraft forward.
 The spacecraft concept would have a dry mass of 5.5 tons, and could store up to 13 tons of xenon propellant.

 Each thruster would have a 30- to 50-kilowatt power level, and several thrusters can be combined to increase the power of an SEP spacecraft.
 This engine, which is scalable to 300 kilowatts and beyond, is being researched and developed by Northrop Grumman with Sandia National Laboratories and the University of Michigan.
 NASA Glenn Research Center is managing the project.

 Even at a destination, the SEP system can be configured to provide power to maintain the systems or prevent propellant boil-off before the crew arrives.
 However, existing flight-qualified solar-electric propulsion is at levels of 1–5 kW.
 A Mars cargo mission would require ~100 kW, and a crewed flight ~150–300 kW.